Skip to content

 Inspection list-jobs, show-job

-Maintenance retry-job, reset-retry-count, cleanup-job, reset-crawl-state, replay-index-job
+Maintenance retry-job, reset-retry-count, cleanup-job, reset-crawl-state, compact-warcs, promote-compacted-warcs, replay-index-job

 Annual Campaign schedule-annual, annual-status, salvage-annual-edition, plan-annual-shards, annual-edition-report, accept-annual-shard-gap, reconcile-annual-tool-options